wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/troubleshoot-microsoft-teams-voice-issues/includes/2-explore-audio-video-quality-issues.md

 - In the meetings policy, set the maximum bandwidth for users.
 This is an average limit, not a peak limit, and stops high usage clients using too much bandwidth and reducing quality for others.
 - Check that packet shaper or packet inspection devices are not installed.

+> [!TIP]
-**TIP:** Do not use any kind of packet snipper, packet inspection, or packet shaper devices.
+> Do not use any kind of packet snipper, packet inspection, or packet shaper devices.
 These can degrade the Teams media traffic quality significantly.

 ## Call Quality Dashboard